To be removed from the Nevada Sex Offender Registry, even if eligible for early termination, you must:

-There are two circumstances under which you may be entitled to early termination of your duty to register with the Nevada Sex Offender Registry:
+There are two circumstances where you may be entitled to early termination of your duty to register with the Nevada Sex Offender Registry:

-- You are a Tier I offender who has registered for 10 consecutive years or more;1 or
+- You are a Tier I offender who has registered for 10 consecutive years or more.
+Usually, Tier I offenders must register for 15 years.1

-- You are a Tier III offender for an offense for which you were adjudicated delinquent as a juvenile and you have registered for 25 consecutive years or more.2
+- You are a Tier III offender for an offense for which you were adjudicated delinquent as a juvenile and you have registered for 25 consecutive years or more.
+Normally, Tier III offenders must register for life.2

-Tier II offenders are not eligible for early termination.
-They must remain on Nevada’s sex offender registry for at least 25 years.
+Tier II offenders are never eligible for early termination.
+You must remain on Nevada’s sex offender registry for at least 25 years.

 Tier II sex offenders may not get off of the registry early in Nevada.